alisoncrosby/alisoncrosby.github.io/resume.md

 ### Ocean Vision AI | 2022
 - Applied a Human-Centered Design approach to pinpoint critical issues within the field of deep-sea imaging to inform the development of an AI-assisted annotation platform.
--- Crosby, A., Orenstein, E. C., Poulton, S. E., Bell, K. L., Woodward, B., Ruhl, H., ... & Forbes, A. G. (2023, April).
+  - **Crosby, A.**, Orenstein, E. C., Poulton, S. E., Bell, K. L., Woodward, B., Ruhl, H., ... & Forbes, A. G. (2023, April).
 Designing Ocean
 Vision AI: An Investigation of Community Needs for Imaging-based Ocean Conservation.
 In Proceedings of the 2023 CHI Conference on
 Human Factors in Computing Systems (pp. 1-16).

 ### Underwater Teleoperation with VR | 2021
 - Assisted in an empirical user study comparing Mono-and Stereoscopic VR and Desktop conditions for catching midwater creatures with Remotely Operated Vehicles.
--- Elor, A., Thang, T., Hughes, B. P., Crosby, A., Phung, A., Gonzalez, E., ... & Takayama, L. (2021, December).
+  - Elor, A., Thang, T., Hughes, B. P., **Crosby, A.**, Phung, A., Gonzalez, E., ... & Takayama, L. (2021, December).
 Catching Jellies in
 Immersive Virtual Reality: A Comparative Teleoperation Study of ROVs in Underwater Capture Tasks.
 In Proceedings of the 27th ACM
 Symposium on Virtual Reality Software and Technology (pp. 1-10).

 ## Skills
+- User Research,
-#### User Research, Interviews & Surveys, Qualtrics, Thematic Analysis, Game Design, Unity VR,
+- Interviews & Surveys,
+- Qualtrics,
+- Thematic Analysis,
+- Game Design,
+- Unity VR,
+- R